MelvinTo/any2cast/README.md

 ./podcast2
 ./podcast2/2.mp3

+# run any2cast in any directory with lots of sub directories that contain mp3 files
 $ any2cast
 ```

 ### Website
+* by default it listens on `0.0.0.0:8080`

 <img width="1124" alt="Screen Shot 2022-09-04 at 3 22 28 PM" src="https://user-images.githubusercontent.com/108800/188302286-acdd7a45-cd5d-4c83-aca9-ddf8670202f1.png">

 ### Podcast App